-Bad news: you’re gonna die.
-The good news is that there’s plenty of delicious Philly food to eat before you do.
-Just do us a favor and don’t eat everything on our Philadelphia food bucket list at one time, lest said list ironically become the reason you kick said bucket.
+Bad news: You’re going to die.
+Good news: There’s plenty of delicious Philly food to eat before you do.
+Just do us a favor and don’t eat everything on our Philadelphia food bucket list at one time, lest said list ironically becomes the reason you kick said bucket.

 One of the best ways to get your bacon fix in Philly… and still pretend to be a vegetarian.

 8. Buffalo chicken wings

 What is there to say about these gigantic wings that hasn’t been said already?
 There’s a ton of wings options in Philly, but for the ultimate experience (and very generous portions), go no further than Moriarty’s.

 Philly is one of the few places where the name “water ice” makes complete sense, and the only place you can get this authentic summer flavor.

 Why would a food truck need to have anything else besides fried cheese curds?

 These Crabfries are crisp, crunchy, and perfectly seasoned with Old Bay.
 Make sure to bathe these essentials in that creamy, cheesy, sort-of crabby sauce, and they will likely be the most pleasant thing to happen at a Phillie’s game or the PHL airport.